anycoinsio/docs/src/developer/swaps/create.md

 - `outAddress`: The address where the output coin will be received.
 - `state`: The current state of the swap transaction.
 - `createdAt`: Timestamp of when the swap was created.
-- `finalizedAt`: Timestamp of when the swap was finalized (if applicable).
+- `stateChangedAt`: Timestamp of when the swap state was last time changed.

 ## Example Request